The information on this page was reviewed and approved by

 Many throat cancer patients have a high risk of developing a secondary cancer, typically in the larynx, esophagus or lungs.
 After treatment ends, some patients may also develop tumors in the lungs, mouth, throat or other nearby area.

-Oropharyngeal cancers or pre-cancerous conditions in the oropharynx may be detected early during an annual physical with a doctor, during regular dental check-ups or with periodical self-examinations.
+Oropharyngeal cancers or pre-cancerous conditions in the oropharynx may be detected early during an annual physical with a doctor, during regular dental check-ups or with periodic self-examinations.
 Sores in the mouth or throat, lumps or white patches may be early signs of oropharyngeal cancer.

 Screening for other types of throat cancer may be more difficult.
 However, these cancers may be detected early by visiting a doctor when symptoms develop.
-Common symptoms of throat cancer include voice changes, a chronic cough, sore throat or other type of throat pain, ear pain, difficulty swallowing, lumps or swelling in the throat or lymph nodes.
+Common symptoms of throat cancer include voice changes, a chronic cough, sore throat or other type of throat pain, difficulty swallowing, lumps or swelling in the throat or lymph nodes.

-Get answers to key questions about throat cancerDiagnosing throat cancer often involves procedures that use some type of scope to examine parts of the mouth, nose, neck and upper digestive system.
+Diagnosing throat cancer often involves procedures that use some type of scope to examine parts of the mouth, nose, neck and upper digestive system.
 These procedures include:

 Other diagnostic procedures include: